amelia1105/amelia1105/README.md

 # 👋 Hi, I'm Amelia!
 Pronouns: *she/her/hers*

-I'm a laboratory chemist turned software developer who loves to test, build, and debug code.
+I'm a laboratory chemist turned developer who loves to test, build, and debug code.
 My journey has taken me from the lab bench to the tech world, and I’m thrilled to keep learning and growing in this space!

 ## 💻 What I Do